 - Similarly, public data sharing is an effective way to keep making contributions to science for decades to come.
 One example is my use of data from Guthrie (1963), who deposited a full correlation matrix of 50 variables in the Library of Congress for future analysis.
 Guthrie died in 2003.
 It is easy to imagine that his data would have been discarded or lost at his death.
 But the foresight he showed in archiving that matrix allowed him to make a contribution to science over a decade after his death.
 Guthrie’s contributions live on.
 Will yours?

 - Open science shows the real scientific method, instead of a cleaned-up version that hides errors.
 Our pre-registration shows that we intended to use a method for choosing our number of factors—parallel analysis—that we were unable to implement.
 Oops.
-Rather than pretending that this was not mistake did not happen, the pre-registration exposes it for all to see.
+Rather than pretending that this mistake did not happen, the pre-registration exposes it for all to see.
 While this does deflate my ego a bit, it is actually a good thing.
 The pre-registration shows that scientific research is not a pristine process.
 Unforeseen circumstances occur; open science forces researchers to explain their reactions to these events and justify their decisions.
 As a result, readers get a realistic view of the actual practice of science.

 So, join me in practicing open science.
 The potential benefits of open science are immense.
 If you implement them, you might even contribute to research that you never imagined.